1 | 2 Description (Page 1)

 As a British

-protectorate, the Maldives were given military protection, as well as a non-interference in local administration.
+protectorate, the Maldives were given military protection, and non-interference in local administration.

-At the emergence of a proposed constitutional monarchy, conflict erupted, and the people of the Maldives pushed for independence.
+At the emergence of a proposed constitutional monarchy, conflicts erupted, and the people of the Maldives pushed for independence.

 The Maldives successfully gained their freedom from the United Kingdom

 in 1965, and three years later, declared itself an independent republic.

 In 1978, Maumoon Abdul Gayoom was elected president, and a period of political stability flourished along with an increase in tourism and increased foreign contact.

 In spite of the booming economy, Maumoon Abdul Gayoom's presidency was seen as controversial, and a series of coup attempts throughout the 1980s were attempted.

 Additional riots in the capital city of Malè during August 2004 garnered worldwide attention, and prompted the president and his government to pledge much needed democratic reforms, including a more representative political system and expanded political freedoms.